thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker-Documentation-Research-T1-2022.md

 that we are able to create as many standalone containers as required for different conversion processes, such as:

-- docx to PDF conversion using Apache POI
+- Docx to PDF conversion using Apache POI
-- powerpoint presentation to PDF conversion using Apache POI
+- Powerpoint presentation to PDF conversion using Apache POI

 This will allow us to add a wide range of compatability in the future, regardless of the software requirements.